Showing all 6 results

 S269 Unlabelled, Germany, late 19th or early 20th century, 3/4 violin$ 1,600.00

-This skilfully-made, German, ¾ sized violin has a sound to match its elegant appearance – refined yet clear and bell-like across all four strings.
+This skilfully-made, German, small ¾ sized violin has a sound to match its elegant appearance – refined yet clear and bell-like across all four strings.
 The maple back has an attractive, narrow flame.
 The violin comes with a fairly new, lightweight case.

 S217, “Antonio Strings” ¼ size violin “ASLH” with case and “Gill” bow$ 1,975.00